PyO3/pyo3/guide/src/free-threading.md

 # Supporting Free-Threaded CPython

-CPython 3.14 declared support for the "free-threaded" build of CPython that does not rely on the [global interpreter lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) (often referred to as the GIL) for thread safety.
+CPython 3.14 declared support for the "free-threaded" build of CPython that does not rely on the global interpreter lock (often referred to as the GIL) for thread safety.
-Since version 0.23, PyO3 supports building Rust extensions for the free-threaded Python build and calling into free-threaded Python from Rust.
+Since version 0.23, PyO3 supports building Rust extension modules for the free-threaded Python build and calling into free-threaded Python from Rust.

-If you want more background on free-threaded Python in general, see the [what's new](https://docs.python.org/3/whatsnew/3.13.html#whatsnew313-free-threaded-cpython) entry in the 3.13 release notes (when the "free-threaded" build was first added as an experimental mode), the [free-threading HOWTO guide](https://docs.python.org/3/howto/free-threading-extensions.html#freethreading-extensions-howto) in the CPython docs, the [extension porting guide](https://py-free-threading.github.io/porting-extensions/) in the community-maintained Python free-threading guide, and [PEP 703](https://peps.python.org/pep-0703/), which provides the technical background for the free-threading implementation in CPython.
+If you want more background on free-threaded Python in general, see the [what's new](https://docs.python.org/3/whatsnew/3.13.html#whatsnew313-free-threaded-cpython) entry in the 3.13 release notes (when the "free-threaded" build was first added as an experimental mode), the [free-threading HOWTO guide](https://docs.python.org/3/howto/free-threading-extensions.html#freethreading-extensions-howto) in the CPython docs, the [extension module porting guide](https://py-free-threading.github.io/porting-extensions/) in the community-maintained Python free-threading guide, and [PEP 703](https://peps.python.org/pep-0703/), which provides the technical background for the free-threading implementation in CPython.

 In the GIL-enabled build (the only choice before the "free-threaded" build was introduced), the global interpreter lock serializes access to the Python runtime.
 The GIL is therefore a fundamental limitation to parallel scaling of multithreaded Python workflows, due to [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), because any time spent executing a parallel processing task on only one execution context fundamentally cannot be sped up using parallelism.